hivesolutions/netius/readme.md

 ## Cryptography

-It's possible to read information from both private and public RSA based keys for that use the following command from the bash:
+Netius has some built-in cryptography utilities.
+The following are some examples of RSA key operations that can be tested through the command line:

 ```bash
 python -m netius.sh.rsa read_private private.key